open-contracting-extensions/ocds_countryCode_extension/README.md

 # Country code

-Adds a country code field in Address.
+Adds a country code field to the address object.

 ## Legal context